Nam Taehyun Still Trying To Form New Band– Former WINNER Member Looks Ready to Restart Music Career: Will Sulli Be Involved?

 Nam Taehyun, WINNER’s former band member, looks like he’s ready to restart his music career.
-Koreaboo reports that the kpop Idol has put back up a post on his Tumblr page which is a call for people with musical talents.
+Koreaboo reports that the kpop idol has put back up a post on his Tumblr page which is a call for people with musical talents.

 This comes after Taehyun deleted a similar post on January 5.
 That post was in English.
 This more recent post is in Korean.